 Saich first visited China as a student in 1976 and continues to visit each year.
 Currently, he is a guest professor at the School of Public Policy and Management at Tsinghua University, China.
 He also advises a wide range of government, private, and nonprofit organizations on work in China and elsewhere in Asia.

-Saich is a trustee member of the National Committee on U.S.-China Relations (2014-), AMC Entertainment Inc., the China Medical Board, and International Bridges to Justice, and Harvard Square Educational Associates.
+Saich is a trustee member of the National Committee on U.S.-China Relations (2014-), AMC Entertainment Inc., the China Medical Board, International Bridges to Justice, and Harvard Square Educational Associates.
 He is also the U.S. Secretary-General of the China United States Strategic Philanthropy.
 He sits on the executive committees of the John King Fairbank Center for Chinese Studies, Council on Asia Studies, South Asia Initiative, and the Asia Center, all at Harvard University.
 He serves as the Harvard representative of the Kennedy Memorial Trust and previously was the representative for the Ford Foundation’s China Office from 1994 to 1999.
 Prior to this, he was director of the Sinological Institute at Leiden University in the Netherlands.